onfido/onfido-sdk-ui/MIGRATION.md

 ### Change in UX flow for Document step

 - Document step now has a Issuing Country Selection screen after the Document Type Selection screen.
-This screen is not displayed for **passport** documents.
-It is also skipped by default if the Document step is configured with driving licence or national ID card as the only preselected document type.
-This screen can still be included in the document capture flow by enabling the `showCountrySelection` option in the Document step configuration.
+This screen is never displayed for **passport** documents and is disabled by default when only 1 document is preselected using the `documentTypes` option.
+This screen can still be included in the document capture flow of non-passport preselected documents by enabling the `showCountrySelection` option in the Document step configuration.

 ### Example of Document step with Country Selection for a preselected non-passport document